oguzcihan/sentiment-analysis-app/README.md

-# Flask Sentiment Analysis
+#Sentiment Analysis
  [![Current Version](https://img.shields.io/badge/version-1.0-green.svg)](https://github.com/oguzcihan/Flask_Sentiment_Analysis)

-## What is Flask Sentiment Analysis ?
+## What is Sentiment Analysis ?
 ---
 It is a sentiment analysis platform written using **flask** framework.
 ## The goal of the project